Green-Thanos/brainflip/README.md

 `?`: Sets the cell's value to be random (0-255)

-In case you need to catch up [here's](https://gist.github.com/roachhd/dce54bec8ba55fb17d3a) a quick article on how the langauge works
+In case you need to catch up [here's](https://gist.github.com/roachhd/dce54bec8ba55fb17d3a) a quick article on how the language works

+_Note: To take files in just pass a .bf file as cin to the main function_